The Long Drive

 Since I had planned to leave Ólafsvík this morning, I had to prepare myself for the over 400 Km drive to my next destination.
 I felt that the best option was to get on the road early so I was packed up and on the road by 6:30AM.

 In hindsight, my trip ended up being almost 500 Km.

-The weather couldn’t have been better for the drive, mostly clear skies and around 7-8 degrees and leaving so early allowed me to make good progress on the highway with very little traffic.
+The weather couldn’t have been better for the drive, mostly clear skies and around 7-8 degrees and leaving so early in the morning allowed me to make good progress on the highway with very little traffic.

-It would take me another 3 hours to get to my destination of Akureyri.
-I was completely beat from being on the road for 8-9 hours and just ended up staying in my room the whole night trying to recover.
-Tomorrow I’ll have a considerably shorter drive and will be in one place for 3 days which will be a welcome change.
+After making this detour, it would take me another 3 hours to get to my destination of the small town of Akureyri.
+By the time I arrived, I was completely beat from being on the road for 8-9 hours and just ended up staying in my room the whole night trying to recover from the long drive.
+Tomorrow I’ll have a considerably shorter drive ahead of me and will end up being in one place for 3 days which will be a welcome change.
 There’s plenty to see in this area of Iceland and I may end up using all three days to get it in.

 The Worst Weather Ever

 I only stayed one night in Akureyri as a resting point but my real destination in the north part of Iceland was the very small town of Reykjahlíð, population 300.

 In case you’re wondering, there isn’t a lot of backstory to why I choose the small towns in which I often stay.
 Generally, I’m usually just trying to stay in a central location that makes it easy to get to the places I want to see and often just book a relatively inexpensive room while I’m there.